macaw-cad/dynamicvideo/docs/readme.md

 ## Data
 The data is provided in the `data` folder.
 The main data file is `data.json`, while the other files are there for test purposes.
+There are some requirements attached to the data.
+This will also be tested with the tests within the project.
+The data.json file should be structured like this:
+- questions `array:question`
+- answers `array:answer`

+The questions array should contain only questions.
+Every question is an object and structured as follows:
+- id `int`
+- desc `string`
+- answers `array:int` (refers to answer->id)
+- based_on `array:string` (refers to answer->tags)

+The answers array should contain only answers.
+Every answer is an object and structured as follows:
+- id `int`
+- desc `string`
+- tags `array:string`

 ## Videos
 The videos are stored in the `video` folder with the following file structure: